 - Avocado - While everything else in cowboy caviar can be prepped ahead of time, wait until right before serving to add a ripe avocado in so it stays bright and green.

-- Vegan feta - I love the VioLife brand for vegan cheeses.
+- Feta - I love the VioLife brand for vegan feta cheese.
 You could also use a vegan Cotija cheese if you want more Southwestern vibes!

 - Black olives - These add an irresistible briny flavor that take it over the top.